superfaceai/docs/docs/guides/using-multiple-providers.md

 For example, you're using [`communication/send-sms`](https://superface.ai/communication/send-sms) to send SMS reliably and have 3 providers configured (e.g. `tyntec`, `plivo` and `twilio`).

-Based on your previous knowledge, you want to primarily use `twilio`.
+You want to primarily use `twilio`.
 If that fails, you prefer `plivo` and if the secondary fails as well, you want to switch to `tyntec`.
 The configuration of the provider priority for this case would look like this:

 ```json title="superface/super.json" {10-14}